Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: Unlicensed spectrum overview

 \subsubsection{Product overview and applications}

-Initially, TVWS technology has garnered interest from various organizations and technology companies, highlighting its potential in enhancing connectivity and spectrum utilization.
-For example it was promoted by Dynamic Spectrum Alliance \cite{DYNAMICSPECALLIANCE} - global organization that advocates for policies, regulations, and practices that promote more efficient spectrum utilization.
-Microsoft provided several installations to expand the internet access to rural villages using TVWS through the Microsoft Airband \cite{MICROSOFTAIRBAND} initiative.
-In 2013 Google WSBD implementation were approved for operation in US.
-Another applications of TVWS are internet access, connectivity, IoT, sensing and monitoring and smart cities \cite{COMPREHENSIVEPAPER19}.
+Initially, TVWS technology has garnered interest from various organizations and technology companies, highlighting its potential to enhance connectivity and spectrum utilization.
+For example, it was promoted by the Dynamic Spectrum Alliance \cite{DYNAMICSPECALLIANCE} - a global organization that advocates for policies, regulations, and practices that promote more efficient spectrum utilization.
+Microsoft provided several installations to expand internet access in rural villages using TVWS through the Microsoft Airband initiative \cite{MICROSOFTAIRBAND}.
+In 2013, Google's WSBD implementation was approved for operation in the US.
+Other applications of TVWS are internet access, connectivity, IoT, sensing and monitoring, and smart cities \cite{COMPREHENSIVEPAPER19}.

 To address the niche in TVWS technology, many vendors have developed specialized devices \cite{FEASIBILITYPAPER19}.
-A summary for these devices, collected from datasheets is provided in Table \ref{tab:tvws_product_summary}.
-Main applications of the considered devices: long-range connectivity, internet backhauling, and IoT.
+A summary of these devices, collected from datasheets, is provided in Table \ref{tab:tvws_product_summary}.
+The main applications of the considered devices are long-range connectivity, internet backhaul, and IoT.

-Some of the characteristics raise many questions about real-world deployment.
-Therefore, we recommend referring to channel measurement papers for practical data.
+Some of these characteristics raise questions about real-world deployment.
 For example, the authors of \cite{BROADBANDMEASTVWS} conducted a series of experiments to establish a connection between a BS and a client using Adaptrum equipment.
 The average throughput on a 10 MHz channel at a distance of 6.32 km was 16.27 Mbps.
-The authors state that the actual throughput on the downlink was about 70 precent of the maximum value written in the datasheet.
+They also reported that the actual downlink throughput was about 70\% of the maximum value specified in the datasheet.
+Another study reported DL/UL rates of 14/2.2 Mbps at 1 km and 5/1.6 Mbps at 5 km.

-\subsubsection{Conclusion}

-After around 14 years of TVWS history, we can draw some conclusions about its feasibility.
-It turns out that the use of this spectrum is not as widespread as expected around 2015.
-Despite the large amount of available spectrum, the number of users in several countries is not as high, as evidenced by the situation in the UK.
-Exceptions include countries that primarily rely on this technology, such as South Africa.

-From a technological point of view, despite the promising characteristics of the carrier frequencies, current devices do not achieve high throughput coupled with extensive coverage.
-This limits the use of TVWS for broadband connectivity.
-However we think that IoT applications, which require low throughput, are still a promising use case on TVWS.
+\subsubsection{\textbf{\underline{Conclusion}}}